logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-desktop-applications/testing-net-applications/winforms-command-line-tool/_index.md

     User name with which to log in to repository.

-    **Note:** If the user namecontains any spaces, enclose it between a pair of double quotation marks.
+{{<note>}} If the user namecontains any spaces, enclose it between a pair of double quotation marks.

 -   **--pwd <value\>**